WesBelmont/token-lean/readme.md

 The maximum distance you can lean is configurable.

 ## Planned features
--adjust token position to follow the lean a small amount and be visible to other players
+- adjust token position to follow the lean a small amount and be visible to other players